Sourav1429/Solved_coding_question_DSA/README.md

 35) colorful_numbers.java: A number can be broken into different contiguous sub-subsequence parts.
 Suppose, a number 3245 can be broken into parts like 3 2 4 5 32 24 45 324 245.
 And this number is a COLORFUL number, since product of every digit of a contiguous subsequence is different

 36)max_array_sum.java: You are given an array of N integers, A1, A2, ....
 AN.
 Return the maximum value of f(i, j) for all 1 ≤ i, j ≤ N. f(i, j) is defined as |A[i] - A[j]| + |i - j|, where |x| denotes absolute value of x.

+37) submatrix_sum_queries.java: Given a matrix of integers A of size N x M and multiple queries Q, for each query find and return the submatrix sum.
+Inputs to queries are top left (b, c) and bottom right (d, e) indexes of submatrix whose sum is to find out.
+NOTE:
+Rows are numbered from top to bottom and columns are numbered from left to right.
+Sum may be large so return the answer mod 109 + 7.

+38) sum_of_all_submatrices.java: Given a 2D Matrix A of dimensions N*N, we need to return sum of all possible submatrices.